Kusieqs/LanguageApp-Wpf/README.md

 ## Instructions
 1. Running the Application: Launch the main application file.
 2. Adding a New Language: Choose the option to add a new language or use deafult (English) and follow the prompts.
-3. Adding a New Unit: Choose the option to add a new unit or use default when English was selected (Unit1).
+3. Adding a New Unit: Choose the option to add a new unit.
 4. Learning: Utilize the word review function with various study modes, ensuring regular practice and retention of material.

 ## System Requirements